Going on Gluten-Free Diet for Seniors with Celiac Disease

 Celiac disease has gone from a relatively unknown condition to a highly controversial topic with increasing health awareness worldwide.
 This is to say, this disease is also prevalent among older adults.
 Some evidence has also indicated a relationship between celiac disease and ageing.

 In short, to combat this disease, you should follow a proper diet and avoid eating specific foods.
 Therefore, this article helps you know more about this disease and how you can control it.

 What Is Celiac Disease?

 In celiac people, eating foods containing gluten triggers an immune response in the small intestine.
-Over time, such a reaction destroys the small intestine lining, as a result, making some nutrients more difficult to absorb.
-Moreover, the gut damage usually leads to diarrhea, fatigue, weight loss, bloating and anemia.
+Over time, such a reaction destroys the small intestine lining.
+As a result, making some nutrients are more difficult to absorb.
+Moreover, gut damage usually leads to diarrhea, fatigue, weight loss, bloating and anemia.